 Introduction to Machine Learning Datasets

+The following article provides an outline for Machine Learning Datasets.
 Machine learning dataset is defined as the collection of data that is needed to train the model and make predictions.
-These datasets are classified as structured and unstructured datasets, where the structured datasets are in tabular format in which the row of the dataset corresponds to record and column corresponds to the features, and unstructured datasets corresponds to the images, text, speech, audio etc. which is acquired through Data Acquisition, Data Wrangling and Data Exploration, during the learning process these datasets are divided as training, validation and test sets for the training and measuring the accuracy of the mode.
+These datasets are classified as structured and unstructured datasets, where the structured datasets are in tabular format in which the row of the dataset corresponds to record and column corresponds to the features, and unstructured datasets corresponds to the images, text, speech, audio, etc. which is acquired through Data Acquisition, Data Wrangling and Data Exploration, during the learning process these datasets are divided as training, validation and test sets for the training and measuring the accuracy of the mode.